Protecting Your Enamel: Common Causes of Tooth Sensitivity

-To get right to the point, tooth pain happens when the nerves in your teeth become irritated.
-Normally, our teeth are covered in a protective layer of enamel.
-On the inside, there is a layer of material called dentin and then the pulp at the core of the tooth which is filled with connective tissue, blood vessels and the nerve of the tooth.
-If enamel becomes too thin or there’s a breach exposing the dentin, the nerve is no longer protected.
-Tooth sensitivity is most commonly caused by any number of practices or conditions that erode or damage tooth enamel.
+Typically, our teeth are shielded by a protective layer of enamel.
+On the interior, there exists a layer known as dentin, followed by the pulp at the core of the tooth, which is comprised of connective tissue, blood vessels, and the tooth’s nerve.
+When the enamel thins or is compromised, exposing the dentin beneath, the nerve loses its protective barrier.
+Tooth sensitivity most commonly arises from various practices or conditions that contribute to the erosion or damage of tooth enamel.

-- Drinking or eating acidic foods and beverages– especially before bed.
+- Consuming acidic foods and beverages, especially before bedtime.

-- Brushing aggressively or using a hard toothbrush.
+- Aggressive brushing or using a firm toothbrush.

-- Attempting to use professional dental tools at home.
+- Attempting to utilize professional dental tools at home.

-- Health issues (like bulimia or acid reflux) which expose teeth to stomach acid.
+- Health issues such as bulimia or acid reflux that expose teeth to stomach acid.

 - Untreated gum disease and gum recession.

-- Using tobacco products, cannabis products or vaping.
+- Use of tobacco products, cannabis products, or vaping.

 Contact us today